-Written by: Kim Benedict, Talent Solutions Consultant, & Guest Lecturer, Schulich School of Business
+This guest blog is written by Kim Benedict, Talent Solutions Consultant & Guest Lecturer at Schulich School of Business, York University.

 Regardless of the size of company, retaining your best employees is top of mind for most executives.
 There’s stockpiles of data and studies that show compensation is not the number one motivating factor why employees stay or jump ship.
 And in my experience, if you’re having the “I need more money or I’ll leave” conversation, then you’ve already lost them.